When Laid Off, Turn to SECU

 One often forgotten part of unemployment income is how you will be affected during tax season.
 You

 will want to avoid owing a large amount in taxes.
-To help plan for these tax related concerns, review
+To help plan for these tax related concerns, contact your

 local SECU branch.